live thinking we will never die.

 he teaches Shakespeare, Shakespeare and Film, Shakespeare’s Contemporaries, Graphic Novels, and

 serves as dramaturge to the Department of Theater.
-In 2012, he established the La Verne Shakespeare
+He is also the Director of the University of La

 Dr. Kahan's first book, Reforging Shakespeare (Lehigh UP, 1998), was a comprehensive study of the